Keywords: reinforcement learning, varying action space, relational reasoning

-- Abstract: Intelligent agents can solve tasks in a variety of ways depending on the action set at their disposal.
-For instance, while using a toolkit for repair, the choice of tool (the action) closely depends on what other tools are available.
-Yet, such dependence on other available actions is ignored in conventional reinforcement learning (RL) since it assumes a fixed action set.
+Abstract: Intelligent agents can solve tasks in various ways depending on their available set of actions.
+However, conventional reinforcement learning (RL) assumes a fixed action set.
 This work asserts that tasks with varying action sets require reasoning of the relations between the available actions.
 For instance, taking a nail-action in a repair task is meaningful only if a hammer-action is also available.
-To learn and utilize such action relations, we propose a novel policy architecture that consists of an input graph composed of available actions and a graph attention network to learn the action interdependence.
-We demonstrate that our architecture makes action decisions by correctly attending to the relevant actions in both value-based and policy-based RL.
-Consequently, it consistently outperforms non-relational architectures on applications where the action space can vary, such as recommender systems and physical reasoning with tools and skills.
+To learn and utilize such action relations, we propose a novel policy architecture consisting of a graph attention network over the available actions.
+We show that our model makes informed action decisions by correctly attending to other related actions in both value-based and policy-based RL.
+Consequently, it outperforms non-relational architectures on applications where the action space often varies, such as recommender systems and physical reasoning with tools and skills.
 Results and code at https://sites.google.com/view/varyingaction .

 One-sentence Summary: Learning action interdependence for reinforcement learning under a varying action space.